noroutine/miniature/miniature/README.md

 ## Guidelines

-* break the traditional Java thinking and sacrifice it to readability and simplicity!
+* break the traditional Java thinking and sacrifice it to readability, simplicity and lower development cycles!
 * easy to grasp interfaces and source code
 * no more then a dozen of method names per class/interface
 * should have flexibility over what is used as a parameters